-Do-it-Yourself Remodeling Tips for a Picture-Perfect Home Makeover
+Do-it-Yourself Renovation Tips for a Picture-Perfect Home Makeover

 You absolutely love your home!
-But because you’ve had the house for a few years, it’s natural to think that a little a touch-up may be in order for several rooms to give the “old” place a fresh new look.
+But because you’ve had the house for a few years, it’s natural to think that a little touch-up may be in order for several rooms to give the “old” place a fresh new look.
 And you’ve decided that the time for the job is now. that you're spending more time at home social distancing and self-quarantining, this might be a great time to prevent “cabin fever” by catching up on home improvements that have been percolating on the back burner.

 Give Your Kitchen a Splash of Color

-4. If your budget allows it, you may consider changing countertops—switch to marble, white or black quartz, or a wood-and-butcher-block combination for your re-do inspiration.
+If your budget allows it, you may consider changing countertops—switch to granite or quartz, perhaps with accents of marble or a wood-and-butcher-block combination for your re-do inspiration (see lead photo).

 Change Up the Living / Family Room

-Complementary colors are the rule of this living room (above): dark brown sofas and chairs with mostly cream throw pillows; a light blue ceiling and paintings with vibrant shades on the wall.
-(Plan #153-1808).
-Below, a chaise longue, blanket, and vases in coral give a punch of color to a cozy family room.
-(Plan #141-1239).
+Top: Complementary colors are the rule of this living room (above): dark brown sofas and chairs with mostly cream throw pillows; a light blue ceiling and paintings with vibrant shades on the wall (Plan #153-1808).
+Bottom: A chaise longue, blanket, and vases in coral give a punch of color to this cozy family room (Plan #141-1239).

 If you prefer a smoother flow of traffic and your home is not of the open floor design, consult an architect or engineer before you start tearing down walls or thinking about any bigger projects for this area.

 There are a few things you can do to spruce up your dining room.
 If it’s part of the Great Room and adjacent to the kitchen that you’ve just repainted, then you don’t have too much to do regarding color schemes or matching paint hues.